lmartorella/pic-modbus/README.md

 - Leverage hardware USART and timers for accurate protocol timing
 - Implement system register (check reset/error codes, CRC errors, etc...)
 - Optimized for free XC8 compiler
+- Uses three I/O pins (a pair of UART TX/RX a one for RS485 direction) and one timer with hardware interrupt support (by default the TMR0 module)

 ## Samples